iocafe/iocafe-doc/source/dev-tools/arduino/arduino-ide/210126-arduino-ide.rst

    compiler.cpp.extra_flags=-DSERIAL_RX_BUFFER_SIZE=256 -DSERIAL_TX_BUFFER_SIZE=64

 These settings get close to maximum RAM use on UNO.
 If this is problem, you may try setting RX buffer to 128.
-(Problem = Uno crashes on stack due to stack overflow and may reboot itself).
+If UNO runs our of RAM, it crashes due to stack overflow and may reboot itself.

 Add EOSAL AND IOCOM libraries
 *******************************